matloff/regtools/inst/UnbalancedClasses.md

 that we can do.
 In essence, the result is a maximum-likelihood kind of
-situation:  Our predicted class will be the one whose (nominal) conditional probability makes our feature data most likely given the class (see Appendix below), **which is very different from the question we want to ask, Which class is most likely given the feature set?**
+situation:  Our predicted class will be the one whose (nominal) conditional probability makes our feature data most likely given the class (see Appendix B below), **which is very different from the question we want to ask, Which class is most likely given the feature set?**
 We'll get answers ("Hey, the computer said such and such!"), but those answers will be of questionable value unless the predictors have very